-The next EHRA CP exam will take place on 18 June 2014, during the CARDIOSTIM-EHRA Europace congress in Nice, France.Online registrations NOW AVAILABLE until 26 May 2014 -
+The next EHRA CP exam will take place on 18 June 2014, during the CARDIOSTIM-EHRA Europace congress in Nice, France.EXAM IS NOW FULLY BOOKED.

 First time fee